FrogboyMV/MiscPlugins/README.md

 A series of small, miscellaneous plugins for RPG Maker MV.
 These plugins are typically just installed and change a single aspect of a game.

+## Pretty Plugin Params

+This plugin completely corrects the major problem with using the MV 1.5 plugin parameter format by converting them from a gnarly mess of string data into a nice, easy to use JSON object like they were intended to be.
+With this plugin and one line of code, you'll get a cleanly formatted object with all of the data properly typed.
+Strings remain strings, numbers remain numbers, arrays stay arrays, objects are still objects and arrays of objects come out as arrays of objects.
+It's a beautiful thing, really.
+Brings a tear of joy to your eye.

 ## Skill Type Dupe Fix

 By default in RPG Maker MV, if a Skill Type is added to an actor more than once, it'll show up in the command list for Skills multiple times.
 This plugin corrects that.